MissionToPsyche/tungsten_12a_web_game-se/devDocs/Art To-Do List.md

         - Walking
         - Jumping
         - Thrusters
-- Warping
 - Damaged

 ### Other
-- Checkpoint spinning animation
-- Potentially a battery recharge station w/ animation
+- Adjust checkpoint so that it has the plus-sign shaped solar panels, with animation, and acts as a battery recharge station
-    - could be with the checkpoint

 # Notes
 - Check official Psyche documentation for details on potential terrain and surface characteristics on the actual Psyche asteroid